transcom/mymove/docs/backend.md

 ### Logging

 We use the [Zap](https://github.com/uber-go/zap) logging framework from Uber to produce structured log records.
 To this end, code should avoid using the [SugaredLogger](https://godoc.org/go.uber.org/zap#Logger.Sugar)s without a very explicit reason which should be record in an inline comment where the SugaredLogger is constructed.

 #### Logging Levels

 Another reason to use the Zap logging package is that it provides more nuanced logging levels than the basic Go logging package.
 That said, leveled logging is only meaningful if there is a common pattern in the usage of each logging level.
 To that end, the following indicates when each level of Logging should be used.

 * **Fatal** This should never be used outside of the server startup code in main.go.
 Fatal log messages call `sys.exit(1)` which unceremoniously kills the server without running any clean up code.
 This is almost certainly never what you want in production.

 * **Error** Reserved for system failures, e.g. cannot reach a database, a DB insert which was expected to work failed, or an `"enum"` has an unexpected value.
 In production an Error logging message should alert the team that all is not well with the server, so avoid being the 'Boy Who Cried Wolf'.
 In particular, if there is an API which takes an object ID as part of the URL, then passing a bad value in should NOT log an Error message.
 It should log Info and then return 404.

 * **Warn** Don't use Warn - it rarely, if ever, adds any meaningful signal to the logs.

 * **Info** Use for recording 'Normal' events at a granularity that may be helpful to tracing and debugging requests, e.g. 404's from requests with bad IDs, authentication events (user logs in/out), authorization failures etc.

 * **Debug** Debug events are of questionable value and should be used during development, but probably best removed before landing changes.
 The issue with them is, if they are left in the code, they quickly become so dense in the logs as to obscure other debug log entries.
 This leads to people an arms race of folks adding 'XXXXXXX' to comments in order to identify their log items.
 If you must use them, I suggest adding an, e.g. zap.String("owner", "nick")

+### Errors

+Some general guidelines for errors:

+* **Don't bury your errors in underscores.** If a function or other action generates an error, assign it to a variable and either return it as part of your function's output or handle it in place (`if err != nil`, etc.).
+There will be the very occasional exception to this - one is within tests, depending on the test's goal.
+If you find yourself typing that underscore, take a moment to ask yourself why you're choosing that option.
+* **Log at the top level; create and pass along errors below.** If you're creating a query (1) that is called by a function (2) that is in turned called by another function (3), create and return errors at levels 1 and 2 (and possibly handle them immediately after creation, if needed), and log them at level 3.
+Logs should be created at the top level and contain context about what created them.
+This is more difficult if logs are being created in every function and file that supports the operation you're working on.
+* **Use `errors.Wrap()` when using external libraries.** [`errors.Wrap()`](https://godoc.org/github.com/pkg/errors) provides greater error context and a stack trace, making it especially useful when dealing with the opacity that sometimes comes with external libraries. `errors.Wrap()` takes two parameters: the error and a string to provide context and explanation.
+Keep the string brief and clear, assuming that the fuller cause will be provided by the context `errors.Wrap()` brings.
+It can also add useful context for errors related to internal code if there might otherwise be unhelpful opacity. `errors.Errorf()` and `errors.Wrapf()` also capture stack traces with the additional function of string substitution/formatting for output.
+* **Don't `fmt` errors when you can log instead.** `fmt` provides useful error handling to a point, but if a function's errors require enough context that you're considering print statements, log instead (or bubble the errors up to the appropriate level to log).
+* **Use the `%+v` substitution verb to access the full stack trace.** This can be done via an `fmt` print statement (when debugging) or with the logger for a final PR, if needed.

 ### Libraries